-Fine Art vs Design Art School: Which Path Is Right for You? | Royal Blue
+Fine Art vs Design: Which Art School Path Is Right for You?

 One of the most common questions we hear from students is about fine art vs design art school — should I apply for fine art or design?